atsushieno/aap-core/docs/GUI_INTERNALS.md

 - plugin host and service exchange Messenger messages
 - service instantiates the plugin's view factory directly
 - plugin host controls viewport and attachment through `SurfaceControlViewHost`

+On the native host side, `include/aap/core/host/gui-helper.h` is intentionally limited to shared value/policy helpers such as viewport clamping and preferred-size fallback.
+Actual GUI operations remain on `RemotePluginInstance`.

 ### Practical status of the C GUI extension